How to use Bank of America travel rewards points

 Join the Bank of America Preferred Rewards program

-One major way to earn more Bank of America travel rewards involves signing up for the Bank of America Preferred Rewards program.
+One major way to earn more Bank of America travel rewards involves signing up for the Bank of America Preferred Rewards® program.
 Doing so can net you an additional 25 percent to 75 percent more in rewards for each dollar you spend.
-However, note that you do need to meet certain qualifications to enroll in this program, including:
+However, you do need to meet certain qualifications to enroll in this program, such as having:

 Also, keep in mind that the Bank of America Preferred Rewards program offers additional perks like savings boosters and loan discounts for members with cash on deposit.
 The following chart shows how much more you could earn in rewards as a member, as well as how much you need to keep in eligible accounts to qualify for each tier.